MailinglistOnline/client/readme.txt

-.... will need to do:
-add to standalone.xml :
+.... will need to do when deploying: add to standalone.xml :

  		<security-domain name="mongo_auth" cache-type="default">